JusticHentai/utlis-debug/README.md

-# Vite-plugins-debug
+# Utils-debug

-vite vue3 template for plugin debug
+simple program for debug in utils-monorepo